yardenmev/GCP-DevOps-Practice/readme.md

 # GCP Project README

 This README document provides an overview of a project that demonstrates working with Google Cloud Platform (GCP).
-The project involves setting up a GKE cluster, developing a simple Flask app, creating a Dockerfile for the app, and implementing a CI/CD pipeline using Cloud Build.
+The project involves setting up a GKE cluster, developing a simple Flask app, creating a Dockerfile for the app, and implementing a CI/CD pipeline using Cloud Build and GCR .
 Additionally, two separate environments, namely production and development, are created within the GKE cluster.

 ## Project Overview